tolees/lego/content/B08NFBW8KH-com.md

 ℹ️:

+- The LEGO VIDIYO app is compatible with selected iOS and Android devices.
+Children should ask parents permission before going online
 - Inspire kids to direct and star in their own music videos with the LEGO VIDIYO Candy Mermaid BeatBox (43102).
 Includes a mermaid minifigure with guitar, 14 random BeatBits and 2 special BeatBits
+- Scan the BeatBits in the app to unlock special effects like the musical theater effect with brass instrument sounds
+- Download the * LEGO VIDIYO app to scan the minifigure and special effect BeatBits.
+Kids will love seeing their character come to life within their music video
 - A fun music experience for a boy or girl aged 7 and up who deserves a treat.
 This playset also makes a great holiday gift for any child who loves music toys, dancing and performing
-- Scan the BeatBits in the app to unlock special effects like the musical theater effect with brass instrument sounds
-- Download the free LEGO VIDIYO app to scan the minifigure and special effect BeatBits.
-Kids will love seeing their character come to life within their music video
-- The LEGO VIDIYO app is compatible with selected iOS and Android devices.
-Children should ask parents permission before going online

 [🛒 Buy it!!](https://www.amazon.com/dp/B08NFBW8KH/?tag=tolees-20)